kljr/SpringboardVM/README.md

 - [Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).
 - VirtualBox
 - Vagrant
+- Ansible (not required, but will make things quicker).

 If you have all of the following vagrant plugins, no network/IP configuration is required: